Anusha6882/certificate-generator-/README.md

 # 🎓 Certificate Generator (Canvas.js)

 A simple web-based certificate generator that Generates certificates for a given category name using Canvas.js, powered by LLMs
+- This project is a web-based Certificate Generator that allows users to input a category name and generate five unique certificate designs using Canvas.js.
+- It dynamically renders professional certificates with custom backgrounds and fonts on the browser.
+- Each certificate includes a downloadable preview and the corresponding Canvas.js code for transparency and customization.
+- The content can (optionally) be enhanced using an LLM like OpenAI's API to generate more personalized certificate text.
  ---
+ ## 📁 Folder Structure
+- index.html – main webpage
+- style.css – styles for layout and responsiveness
+- script.js – Canvas rendering + LLM logic
+- assets/ – background images for certificates

+Would you like a version of this for your GitHub README with b
  ## 🚀 Features

 - Input a **category name** (e.g., "AI Bootcamp").